notepad-plus-plus/npp-usermanual/CONTRIBUTION.md

 * First and foremost, when editing, keep it similar to what's already in that document.
   * Do not arbitrarily change an existing style choice (like `-` vs `*` for bulleted lists, or `_..._` vs `*...*` for italics) without a good technical reason
   * If you are fixing an actual Markdown _error_ that causes the final user manual documentation to render incorrectly, that is allowed (and encouraged).
+  * Many sections of the User Manual were written before this Style Guide, and the style chosen by the original author of that section has been "grandfathered in".
+If you are changing something else in a small section of such a document, you can also update the style in that small section, but you should not make huge changes to the formatting without getting the agreement of the owner and/or maintainer(s) of the User Manual.

 * When referencing a menu item, like **File > Open**, make it bold, and use `>` as the separator-character between different levels.  <!-- This follows Microsoft documentation style for the separator character, so will make it more familiar to Windows users. -->